ipums/hlink/examples/tutorial/README.md

 it a link!
 This pair of records will end up in `potential_matches.csv` when the script completes.

-In the real world, it's very likely that the names in dataset A and dataset B are not consistently formatted.
-This is where the `column_mappings` section comes in.
-It tells hlink to perform some data cleaning in the preprocessing step before matching occurs.
-The column mappings in the tutorial config file strip whitespace from the names and lowercase them to remove discrepancies in formatting between the two datasets.

 Now that the config file is written, we can run hlink to generate some links.
 See the next section for a description of the tutorial script that runs hlink.